Yashd147/bank-customer-churn-analysis/README.md

 # Bank Customer Churn Analysis

 This project involves analyzing and predicting customer churn for a bank using a dataset of 10,000 customer records.
-The analysis includes data preprocessing, feature engineering, and the implementation of three machine learning models: Decision Tree, Logistic Regression, and Random Forest.
+The analysis includes data preprocessing, feature engineering, and the implementation of three machine learning models: Decision Tree and Random Forest.

 ## Overview